Is Your Phone Listening To You: An Experiment

 With the data being visualised in this way a keyboard and mouse will be a thing of the past as the user can use their hands to explore and ‘touch’ the data.
 This brings another interactive element which will help to express the story the data is telling.

 While Virtual Reality and data visualisation is still in the beginning stages it is clear there are multiple benefits to its application.
 While doing the research for this blog I can across a video by Looker who show what VR data visualisation might look like.
 I personally can’t wait to see what the future holds for VR, and whether this will become a reality in business.

 What do you think are the benefits of using VR when visualising data?
 Would you use VR in your business?
-I’d love to hear your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article click here.